RSE-Sheffield/pando-python/episodes/profiling-introduction.md

 ::::::::::::::::::::::::::::::::::::: keypoints

 - Profiling is a relatively quick process to analyse where time is being spent and bottlenecks during a program's execution.
-- Code should be profiled when ready for deployment if it will be running for more than a few minutes during it's lifetime.
+- Code should be profiled when ready for deployment if it will be running for more than a few minutes during its lifetime.
 - There are several types of profiler each with slightly different purposes.
     - function-level: `cProfile` (visualised with `snakeviz`)
     - line-level: `line_profiler`